| Recent match reports are available to view and are listed below. Click on the title and it will expand to display the report.

 Weymouth III v Blandford II

 Despite most of the other local games being cancelled due to the bad weather Blandford travelled south from a cold snow covered Blandford Forum to a cold snow free Weymouth to take on Weymouth III and were looking forward to the fixture after the Christmas layoff.
 The squad was a good mix of youth and experience.

 Blandford continued to push hard and deep into the Weymouth half when play was suspended to allow treatment to one of the Blandford props.
-After the restart Blandford were the quicker side to return to form and stepped up to the challenge scoring a further 4 tries (Williamson 2, Baker and Wates) which were all successful converted by
+After the restart Blandford were the quicker side to return to form and stepped up to the challenge scoring a further 4 tries (Williamson 2, Baker and Wates) which were all successful converted by Baker.

 Final Score: Weymouth 13 Blandford 38

 Blandford II v Bournemouth IV

 Blandford took to the field knowing that they were in for a hard match against the top of the table club who had fielded a considerable larger pack for the occasion.
 Blandford won the toss and kicked off into the Bournemouth half eager to take the game to their opponents.
 Bournemouth forced a lineout on the 22 yard line which Blandford secured and pushed hard for the line but strong defence from the heavier pack forced them back and Blandford conceded the first scrum of the game which was won by the opposition.
 A period of intense pressure forced Blandford on the defence coupled with the weight advantage Bournemouth were able to force opening in the defence and release their backs to open the score on the 10 minute mark, but failed to secure the additional conversion points.